Dr Tom Cliffe

 Tom is a Clinical Lecturer and Academic Tutor on the Clinical Psychology Training Programme at the University of Leeds.

-He also currently works two days a week in private practice.
+He also works clinically in independent practice.

 Current research interests:

 - One of my main interests is clinical supervision.
-I have been involved with the development of measures of supervisor competence (SAGE) and the supervisory relationship (S-SRQ).
+I have been involved with the development of measures of supervisor competence (SAGE and Short-SAGE) and the supervisory relationship (S-SRQ).
 SAGE has been used for the training of clinical supervisors around the world, including within the NHS and the NES (NHS Education for Scotland).
 The S-SRQ has also been widely disseminated and translated into a number of different languages.

 Current DClinPsychol supervision: